descope/node-sdk/docs/oauth.md

     npm i --save @descope/node-sdk
      ```

-* Import and initialize the ExpresSDK for NodeJS client in your source code
+* Import and initialize the NodeJS client in your source code

     ```javascript
     import DescopeClient from '@descope/node-sdk';